Social buying is not only a hot topic. It’s also the future of commerce.

 - Generating Customer Feedback

-We’ve already talked about the online mood or audience sentiment analysis, which is arguably the most straightforward purpose of social listening.
+We’ve already talked about online mood or audience sentiment analysis, which is arguably the most straightforward purpose of social listening.
 Most customers won’t leave feedback on your brand page.
 But their opinions still count, which is why you need to hear them.

 And if positive, customer feedback should be reshared.